mikhailgilev/rust-vs-js-game/README.md

 # rust-vs-js-game
-A game with two implementations - in Rust/WebAssembly and pure JS
+A game with two implementations - in Rust/WebAssembly and pure JS.
+Created to compare performance and other characteristics.